msyk/jscode-converter/README.md

 Masayuki Nii

 ## Installing
-After install this repository on your side, you have to execute commands below.
+After install this repository on your side, you have to install node and npm first.
+And you have to execute commands below.
 <pre>
 cd jscode-converter
 npm install acorn